2022 Award Recipient – Rebecca Booker

-The Congressional Fire Services Institute (CFSI) and the International Fire Service Training Association at Fire Protection Publications, Oklahoma State University (IFSTA/FPP/OSU) selected Mr. Ed Comeau as the recipient of the 2020 Dr. Anne W. Phillips Award for Leadership in Fire Safety Education.
+The Congressional Fire Services Institute (CFSI) and the International Fire Service Training Association/Fire Protection Publications/Oklahoma State University are proud to announce that Rebecca Booker is the recipient of the 2022 CFSI/IFSTA Dr. Anne W. Phillips Award for Leadership in Fire Safety Education.
+The award recognizes individuals for outstanding achievements at the national level in fire safety education.
+The award presentation will be on April 7th at the 32nd Annual National Fire and Emergency Services Dinner in Washington, DC.

 About the Award